Service Dog Division

 While mitigating a disability can be a significant support to many, some may find the benefits of having a service dog are outweighed by the ongoing maintenance, training and daily life challenges involved in owning a dog who is working in public.
 For example, many service dog users still find themselves in challenging and frustrating situations when trying to access public facilities and places such as cabs, restaurants and retailers.
 Private citizens visiting these places may take issue with a dog who does not look like the breed historically most chosen as a service dog (the Labrador Retriever) or may interrupt the dog and person’s daily life – interrupting the dog’s work by patting or calling them, or approaching the person to chat about the dog or dogs in general.
 Maintaining training can take an hour or two a week.
 Maintaining an environment that allows the service dog to remain healthy (a clean home, access to water, 30 minutes a day of off-leash exercise and so) can be challenging for some.
 A psychiatric disability may make it difficult to provide the stability and structure every dog requires to lead a healthy life.

-If you are considering a service dog, we encourage you to review the information below and thoroughly investigate your options before choosing a trainer or organization.
+If you are considering a service dog, we encourage you to review the information below, the Report on Service Dogs in Canada and thoroughly investigate your options before choosing a trainer or organization.

 Service Dog Training